lizli502/SSE-PT/HGN_baseline/README.md

-# The HGN model for Sequential Recommendation
+# The HGN model for Sequential Recommendation (Modified its evaluation to be the same as SASRec)
 The implementation of the paper:

 *Chen Ma, Peng Kang, and Xue Liu, "**Hierarchical Gating Networks for Sequential Recommendation**", in the 25th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (**KDD 2019**)*